Loading...

 sudo modprobe usb_storage

 modprobe loads the module and resolves dependencies automatically.
-Using sudo is typical because inserting modules is a privileged kernel operation.
+Inserting modules is a privileged kernel operation, so sudo is typical.

 Command